larry-athey/airhead/Instructions/README.md

 # Airhead Turn-Key Kit

 For those who aren't up to component level electronics work or 3D printing, Airhead turn-key kits are available from my website for $140 plus shipping in the USA where the USPS flat-rate box coverage area applies.
+The interface board will soon be a printed circuit board rather than a handmade one, I'm just waiting to order a bulk supply of printed circuit boards for three of my projects.

 <img width="1024" src="./Airhead-Kit-1.jpg"><br>